mocs524/greybus-spec/source/special.rst

     This Operation is used to notify an Interface that a Greybus connection has been established using the indicated CPort.
-    Upon receiving this request, an Interface shall be prepared to receive messages on the indicated CPort.
-The Interface may send messages over the indicated CPort once it has sent a response to the connected request.
-This operation is never used for control CPort.
+    <GYBS.R.0204.001>Upon receiving this request, an Interface
+    shall be prepared to receive messages on the indicated CPort.</GYBS.R.0204.001>  <GYBS.P.0201.001>The Interface may send
+    messages over the indicated CPort once it has sent a response to the connected request.</GYBS.P.0201.001>  This operation is never used for control CPort.

 .. c:function:: int disconnected(u16 cport_id);

     This Operation is used to notify an Interface that a previously established Greybus connection may no longer be used.
 This operation is never used for control CPort.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^